jhpyle/docassemble/_docs/initial.md

 which the keys are variable names and the values are [Python] code that will be run when the given variable changes value.

-The code is only run when the variable exists and is altered, not when the variable is undefined and is then defined.
+The `on change` code is run not only when the variable is changed, but when the variable is initialized.
+This is in contrast to [`depends on`], which does not invalidate dependent variables when a variable is initialized, but only when it is changed.

-It is important that `on change` code runs to completion without encountering any undefined variables.
-It runs during a different part of the screen loading process than other code.
-The code runs before [`modules`] and [`imports`] blocks have loaded (although the standard **docassemble** functions from `docassemble.base.util`, such as [`undefine()`] and [`invalidate()`], are available).
+It is important that you write `on change` code so that it will always run to completion without encountering any undefined variables.
+This code runs during a different part of the screen loading process than other code.  `on change` code runs before [`modules`] and [`imports`] blocks have loaded (although the standard **docassemble** functions from `docassemble.base.util`, such as [`undefine()`] and [`invalidate()`], are available).
 If you need to refer to names from custom modules, bring them into the namespace manually with a line like `from docassemble.missouri import MyObject`.

 You can have more than one `on change` block in your interview.
 If more than one block refers to the same variable, all of the code